ElektraInitiative/libelektra/doc/dev/backend-plugins.md

 - **MUST** set the value of the `parentKey` to a value identifying the storage unit (the _storage identifier_) that contains the data of the mountpoint.
   For file-based backend plugins, this means setting the value of `parentKey` to an absolute filename.
-- **MAY** set metadata on `parentKey`, if encoding the information required for the following phases is too hard to encode in a single string value.
+- **MAY** set additional metadata on `parentKey`, if it is not suitable to encode the information required for the following phases as a single string.

 > **Note**: The backend plugin may also modify the keyset `ks`, but `libelektra-kdb` will discard this keyset after this phase, so these modifications won't have any effects.

-During a `set` operation the backend plugin must also ensure that errors in the storage phases can be safely rolled back and that the `set` operation does not affect concurrent operations.
+During a `set` operation, the backend plugin must ensure

+- that errors in the storage phases can be safely rolled back and
+- that the `set` operation does not affect concurrent operations.
   For file-based backends, this means creating a temporary storage file and returning its absolute filename instead of the name of the actual storage file.
   In other words, in a `set` operation the `resolver` phase is also about preparing a transaction in addition to resolving the storage unit.

 #### Cache-Check Phase